officialarete/HR-Data-Analysis-and-Report/README.md

 # HR-Data-Anaylysis-and-Report
-This is a personal project carried out during the Future Clan Bootcamp.
+This is a personal project carried out during the Future Clan Bootcamp using Microsoft Power BI.
 ## Table of Content
 Introduction